By Nicholas Mulder, Columbia University

 As one might expect, the Netherlands scores high on virtually all international metrics of private indebtedness.
 According to OECD data, in 2014 the Netherlands had the second-highest household debt among all industrial economies.
 The average Dutch household debt stock was 277 percent of net disposable income (only Denmark had higher indebtedness, at 308 percent of net disposable income).
 This is especially high when compared to other countries that are considered to have experienced serious mortgage debt-driven financial crises in 2007-2010, such as the United States (113 percent), Spain (127 percent) and the United Kingdom (156 percent).[xvi]

 The debt burden borne by the Dutch is not just proportionally high but also in terms of the annual flow of income that needs to be devoted to paying down debt—the debt service ratio.
 Throughout the 2010-2014 period, Dutch households have faced a debt service ratio of 18-19 percent of their annual income, more than twice that of households in the United States and even in Spain and Portugal.[xvii]
 In those countries the median debt-to-income ratio was between 114 and 134 percent in 2010; but in the Netherlands, it was a whopping 194 percent, an outlier in the OECD crowd.
-All these descriptive statistics tell the same story: the country is dealing with a very heavy private debt overhang, and its household sector is likely to continue to struggle for years as the export-oriented corporate sector is capturing most of the income growth.
+All these descriptive statistics tell the same story: the country is dealing with a very heavy private debt overhang, and

 As a result of financialization, Dutch household spending capacity is very dependent on their stocks of financial assets (especially pensions and savings accounts) and liabilities (mortgage debt).
 All of these are directly influenced by volatility in financial markets.
 In recent years, low-interest rates due to quantitative easing by the ECB have lowered mortgage burdens but depressed the value of pensions.
 Unsurprisingly, this exposure to financial volatility means that Dutch consumption behavior is much more erratic than in other countries.[xviii]
 With little ability to rely on counter-cyclical government spending (most of which went into bank bailouts rather than fiscal stimulus), household finances were doubly affected through loss of income and wealth.